ShrRa/interpython_hpc/_episodes/23-gpu-implementation.md

 - We also configure how many **threads per block** and how many **blocks per grid** to use before launching the kernel.
 - Finally, we copy the results back from device to host memory.

 This approach is very close to how CUDA is programmed in C/C++.
-It teaches us about **threads, blocks, and memory transfers**, which are the fundamental ideas of CUDA programming as we saw in the CUDA heirarchy section.
+Taking care of **threads, blocks, and memory transfers** is mandatory when we are doing programming with a low-level tool, such as CUDA.

 > ## Python decorators
 > It is entirely possible that even if you've been programming with Python for a long time now, you have never